 Hyperbaric Oxygen Therapy (HBOT) involves breathing pure oxygen in a pressurized room or tube.
 Known conditions treated with hyperbaric oxygen therapy include serious infections, bubbles of air in your blood vessels, and wounds that won’t heal as a result of diabetes or radiation injury.

 Your blood carries this oxygen throughout your body.
-This helps fight bacteria and stimulate the release of substances called growth factors and stem cells, which promote healing.
+This helps fight bacteria and stimulates the release of substances called growth factors and stem cells, which promote healing.

 Why is HBOT done?

 Your body’s tissues need an adequate supply of oxygen to function.
 When tissue is injured, it requires even more oxygen to survive.
 Hyperbaric oxygen therapy increases the amount of oxygen your blood can carry.
 An increase in blood oxygen temporarily restores normal levels of blood gases and tissue function to promote healing and fight infection.

 Hyperbaric oxygen therapy is used to treat several medical conditions.
 And medical institutions use it in different ways.
 Your doctor may suggest hyperbaric oxygen therapy if you have one of the following conditions:

 Your doctor may suggest hyperbaric oxygen therapy if you have one of the following conditions:

 Chronic fatigue syndrome

 Spinal cord injury

 The FDA has not approved oxygen therapy for the following as they feel that there is not enough evidence in the positive studies that show hyperbaric oxygen therapy can effectively treat the following conditions.